Property Management Blog

 A Guide to the Eviction Process in Phoenix, Arizona

 The goal of all Arizona residential landlords is to rent to a desirable tenant for their rental unit.
 One that will care for their rental premises, abide by all rental rules and, of course, pay rent on time.
-But no matter how thorough your tenant screening process is, there may come the time where you must evict tenants.
+But no matter how thorough your tenant screening process is, there may come the time where you must carry out eviction in Arizona.

 And when that reality eventually kicks in, it is paramount to ensure that you abide by the law.
-In Arizona, just like in the rest of the 49 states, Arizona landlords must abide by the eviction laws and the terms agreed upon in the rental agreement.
-The laws stipulate what a landlord must do in order to file an eviction successfully.
+In Arizona, just like in the rest of the 49 states, Arizona landlords must abide by the eviction laws and the terms agreed upon in the rental or lease agreement.
+The laws stipulate what a Arizona residential landlord must do in order to file an eviction successfully.

 Self-help evictions and retaliatory evictions, as well as evictions based on race, color, or any other protected classes, or any evictions given without proper written notice, are illegal.
 In addition, you must have a valid reason to evict a resident.
 You cannot just evict a tenant because you no longer like them while complying with Arizona law.

-If you are looking to file an eviction in Arizona, or are simply familiarizing yourself with the Arizona tenancy laws, a landlord must give the tenant a proper eviction procedure.
-This resource should get you started.
+If you are looking to file an eviction in Arizona, or are simply familiarizing yourself with the Arizona tenancy laws, a landlord must give the tenant a proper eviction process.
+This resource should get you started with the eviction process.
 The following is the eviction process for landlords in Arizona.

 1. Posting the Arizona Notice of Eviction

-A landlord must give the tenant notice of eviction, and begin the Arizona eviction process for multiple legally justified reasons, such as when the tenant violates the terms of the lease, as per the Arizona eviction laws.
+A landlord must give the tenant notice of eviction, and begin the Arizona eviction process for multiple legally justified reasons, such as when the tenant violates the terms of the lease or rental agreement, as per the Arizona eviction laws.
 The landlord must give the tenant a legal reason for eviction as well as a notice period of at least five days.
 They are as follows:

 Failure By a Tenant to Pay Rent on Time

 After monthly rent becomes late, you can begin the process by serving the tenant with a 5-Day Notice to Pay.
-This will give your tenant a maximum of 5 days to pay the due rent or leave.
-You may then proceed with the process if the tenant does not pay the rent due or leave.
+This will give your tenant a maximum of 5 days to pay the due rent or leave the rental unit.
+You may then proceed with the process if the tenant does not pay rent that is due or leave.
 If a tenant pays rent, you cannot file.
 If a landlord fails to acknowledge paid rent, they'll be at fault.

 Violation of the Terms of the Lease or Rental Agreement

 Besides nonpayment of rent, landlords can also file when a tenant violates the terms of the lease agreement.
 Landlords must provide the tenant with a 10-Day Notice to Comply, giving the tenant ten days to fix the violation or move out.
-If a tenant fails to fix their lease agreement violation, you can file.
+If a tenant fails to fix their lease or rental agreement violation, you can file for eviction in Arizona.

 Examples of rental agreement violations where you give the tenant proper notice include illegal property alterations, unauthorized subletting, and unauthorized pets.
 You must also use the written notice to evict a tenant who provides falsified information when filling out their rental application.